Allergic Rhinitis

 Symptoms

 Although symptoms of allergic rhinitis can appear at any age, they typically appear in childhood or early adulthood.
 Children and those in their 30s and 40s frequently have the worst symptoms.
-Nonetheless, a person's symptoms often change in intensity over the course of their lifetime.
+Nonetheless, a person's symptoms often change in intensity throughout their lifetime.
 There are times when a person experiences absolutely no symptoms.

 Itchy eyes, lips, or nose